Hope as an Anchor: How Faith in Jesus Keeps Us from Drifting

 Hope is the Anchor

-Hope Is the Anchor That Prevents Spiritual Drift
+Hope Prevents Drift

 Without an anchor a boat will drift.
-The result is the same in our own lives without an anchor.
+The result is the same in our own lives if we are anchor-less.
 The winds and waves of this world cause us to drift.
 Peer pressure, trends, societal norms, can push and pull us in different directions.
 If we aren’t anchored in the hope of Jesus Christ, the drift is inevitable.
+Hope in Jesus Christ anchors us and keeps us from drifting.
+As the winds come, as the pressure builds, hope in something higher, something eternal, something better anchors believers.

-Hope Keeps Us Afloat During Life’s Storms
+Hope Keeps us Afloat

-Where is your Hope Anchored?
+Where is your Hope?